8bitkick/ArduinoHost/README.md

 Currently specific to MKR1000 / SAMD21 based Arduino boards.
 This hardware requires all signals to be level shifted from 5v to 3.3v to the Arduino.
 On the BBC side, UPURS assumes RX and TX levels are inverted.
 In this set-up we are doing this in external hardware (with a SN74ACT14N) so the Arduino is presented with standard 115200 baud serial.

 ### Wifi
-The Arduino connects to your wifi AP and loads the Arcadians DFS disc image from bbcmicro.co.uk.
+The Arduino connects to your wifi AP and searches disc images on bbcmicro.co.uk, allowing to you load files (i.e. sections of a given .ssd hosted on the website) to the beeb.
 You will need to define the SSID and password in a secrets.h file, and either edit the IP address, gateway and DNS defined in the code or remove them to enable DHCP client.

 ![Screenshot](https://github.com/8bitkick/ArduinoHost/blob/master/screenshot2.jpg?raw=true)